 DefinitionThis section has been translated automatically.

-Infectious diseases caused by "nontuberculous mycobacteria " (NTM), which have become increasingly important in recent years.
-The terms "atypical mycobacteria" or "mycobacteria other than tuberculosis" (MOTT) are outdated, as the bacteria in this group are by no means "atypical".
+Now no longer commonly used term for the group of "nontuberculous mycobacteria" (NTM).
+NTMs cause infectious diseases that have become increasingly important in recent years.
+The terms "atypical mycobacteria, or "mycobacteria other than tuberculosis" (MOTT) are obsolete in that the bacteria in this group are by no means "atypical".

-The term "atypical mycobacterioses" was most often understood to be synonymous with Mycobacterium avium complex (MAC) infections.
-Although MAC is by far the most common pathogen, there are a large number of other atypical mycobacteria that cause similar clinical pictures.
-In this respect, the term "atypical mycobacteriosis" should also be abandoned for this disease complex.
-In addition to several human pathogenic species, there are many species that occur in the environment.
+Originally, the term "atypical mycobacteriosis" was most often understood to be synonymous with Mycobacterium avium complex (MAC) infections.
+While MAC is by far the most common pathogen, there are a variety of other atypical mycobacteria that cause similar disease patterns.

 See below NTM (overview)